-La Leche League International (LLLI) is an organization dedicated to making breastfeeding easier and more rewarding for both mother and child.
+La Leche League International (LLLI) is an organization dedicated to making breastfeeding easier and more rewarding for mother and child.
 There are more than 8,000 League leaders nationwide who are available to offer advice and support to nursing mothers through monthly meetings and by telephone.

 IF YOU PLAN TO FORMULA FEED, you will give your baby infant formula until he or she is a year old.
 Infant formula is the best alternative to breast milk.
 Patterned after human milk, formula gives babies an excellent balance of nutrients they need for growth and development during the all-important first year of life.
-An advantage of bottle feeding is that these times can also be shared with your partner and other members of the family.